samsheffield/2D_Game_Design/docs/week2.md

 #### Important:
-__Do not submit this assignment to Canvas this week.__ Next week you will continue to develop this assignment for homework and turn it in on February 6th.
+Do not submit this assignment to Canvas until February 6th.
+Next week, we will take a look at this week's assigned goals while you continue to develop the assignment for homework.

 _We will take a look at this homework in class next week._